kinkard/auction-house-cpp/README.md

 # The Auction House

 Auction House is a test project that implements TCP server and client according to the [Code Test - The Auction House](docs/Online%20Code%20Test%20-%20Auction%20House.pdf).
+See also <https://github.com/kinkard/auction-house> for reference implementation in Rust.

 ## Supported functionality